-As access to PFPs is restricted to registered clients only, mass solicitation, advertising or canvassing is not permitted.
+As access to PFPs is restricted to registered Clients only, mass solicitation, advertising or canvassing of the PFP Transaction is not permitted.

 However, a PFP Operator may promote its platform to the general public.
-Such communication may include general information about the PFP Operator, its business model, performance and the PFP Prospects accepted on its platform.
-Such communication must not include any information on specific offers, research or recommendations relating to a PFP Prospect or a PFP transaction.
+Such communication may include general information about the PFP Operator, its business model and the PFP Prospects accepted on its platform.
+Such communication should not include any information on specific offers, research or recommendations relating to a PFP Prospect or a PFP transaction.